11 min read

 Honor Magic8 Pro

-Rounding off the year is the Honor Magic8 Pro (AED 3999 or AED 4299 for the 16GB model), the latest flagship entry from Honor and likely the last major non-foldable release before we wrap up 2025.
+Rounding off the year is the Honor Magic8 Pro (AED 3999 or AED 4299 for the 16GB model), the latest flagship phone from Honor and likely the last major non-foldable release before we wrap up 2025.

 Design, Display, and Features